abnerpersio/abnerpersio/README.md

 	</a>
 </div>

-#### Living in Louveira, São Paulo
+#### Living in Louveira, SP

-#### Dreamer, in love by tech since always.
+👨‍💻 Dreamer, in love by tech since always

-- Working with NodeJS at aftersale
+💻 Working with NodeJS at aftersale
-- Currently learning React and more about NodeJS
+📚 Currently learning React and more about NodeJS

 ```ts
 import { JavaScript, NodeJs, React, Typescript } from '@abnerpersio/languages';